 Many anglers will break dew worms in half or in 3 or 4 pieces and although this can work sometimes, it’s not the best method for fishing large wild trout.

 The garden worm or red wiggler worm is a smaller worm ranging from 2 to 5 inches in length and this is the type and size of worm that I prefer to use.
-Garden worms are an easy bait and a good size bait for both small and large trout and steelhead.
+Garden worms are easy to get and are a good size bait for both small and large trout and even for steelhead.
 In fact, most of the large steelhead I catch are on 3 to 4-inch worms.

 Since the water is moving the trout need to react fast so they don’t stop to inspect the worm and instead they just grab it.